WittmannF/fastai-dlpt2-notes/lesson-8.md

 #### Elementwise matmul
 - replace third loop with frobenius norm
 - c = a_i + b_j . sum
-- time it 700 faster
+- time is 700 faster
-- backend in c
+- backend in C
 - let's check if it is right
 - define function near(a,b) using torch. allclose()
 - test_near receives test(near)